Catalog Articles Featured Tile Site Map Search Contact

 Their love of things medieval spanned literature, architecture, painting, bringing the mythic medieval worldview into reality in Red House.
-Its the walled garden was arranged in a medieval fashion, and Morris and Philip Webb researched and selected the plants he would put there.
+Its garden and the walled garden at Kelmscott House, were arranged in a medieval fashion, and Morris and Philip Webb researched and selected the plants he would put there.
 The house itself, was built along the path that Chaucer's pilgrims would have traveled on their way to Canterbury.
 Furniture, walls, embroidery was designed and executed by Jane, William and their friends, all in a medieval context.

 Morris and the Medieval